-The estimated cost of operating the ISO will be established in the detailed design phase.
-It is noted that Horizon Power presently provides network operations services for the safe and reliable operation of its network that interconnects with Rio Tinto and the Alinta/BHP/FMG transmission networks.
+The estimated cost of operating the ISO will be established during the regime development phase of the NWIS reform project.
+It is noted that Horizon Power presently provides network operations services for the safe and reliable operation of its network that interconnects with Rio Tinto and the Alinta Energy /BHP/FMG transmission networks.
 Horizon Power estimates this cost to be approximately \$5 million per year with the main cost items being the procurement of frequency control and the operating cost of its control centre.